rafaelayatco/CS3_1stQtrPortfolio/public/reflections.md

 1. I will create a study schedule, reserving time to review and catch-up on the topics I'm falling behind on.
 I will re-read the guides posted in Khub.
 2. I will utilize online resources such as Khan Academy and W3 Schools as additional guides.
 These would be a supplement to the discussions in class.
 3. When I do not understand a topic, I would consult with my teacher.
 This will avoid confusion in the long run and help me correct the misconceptions or mistakes I made.
-4. I would practice on hands-on actovities like coding exercises every weekend.
+4. I would practice on hands-on activities like coding exercises every weekend.
 This will help me train myself to code a problem statement accurately and efficiently.
 5. I would ask my classmates who understand the topic well for group study sessions.
 This would help me grow and learn together with my peers.

 ## In the activities that were done in class, list at least two that you think were effective and at least two that you think not effective in helping you understand topics in our course and why?